Cody Dalton

 Twitter: @CodyDaltonSID

-Cody Dalton enters his sixth year at Catawba Valley Community College in 2023-24 where he serves as the school's Sports Information Director, Coordinator of the Tarlton Complex and Esports head coach.
+Cody Dalton enters his eighth year at Catawba Valley Community College in 2024-25 where he serves as the school's Sports Information Director, Esports head coach and Tarlton Complex Coordinator.

 Dalton serves as a media contact for all of CVCC’s sports teams, including baseball, softball, men’s and women’s basketball, bass fishing and Esports, and he also manage the school’s athletic website — www.gocvcc.com — and all athletic social media accounts — all of which he helped create.
 He has been a member of the College Sports Information Directors of American (CoSIDA) and Two Year Sports Information Directors of America (2YSIDA) since 2019.